AB InBev seen reining in SABMiller's decentralized culture

 "ABI want to run businesses they control, where they can really leverage their know-how," the banker said, noting that such a structure is also better for shareholders.
 "If you're an investor, you're buying into the management team operationally."

-In Africa, SAB recently agreed to merge its soft drink bottling operations with those of Coca-Cola (KO.N).
+In Africa, SAB recently agreed to merge its soft drink bottling operations with those of Coca-Cola.
 Bernstein's Stirling said he thinks MegaBrew will divest that business, but could keep in place SAB's relationship with French wine maker Castel Group.

 Castel, a pioneer of the African beer industry, owns 38 percent of SABMiller's Africa business and SAB owns 20 percent of Castel.
 There has been recurrent speculation about SAB buying the rest, but Pierre Castel, the octogenarian founding president, has not wanted to sell, according to banking and industry sources.

 The sources say the Castel relationship is important, however, because AB InBev has very little experience in Africa.
-They are less clear about the future of SABMiller's 24-percent stake in Turkish brewer Anadolu Efes (AEFES.IS).
+They are less clear about the future of SABMiller's 24-percent stake in Turkish brewer Anadolu Efes.

 Analysts note that where previous deals by AB InBev have been mostly about consolidation and cost-savings, SAB is also about expansion.